Job submission¶

 ).
 Cuda and related modules become available only after you load one of these modules, but you can specify all necessary modules in a single command.

-GPU jobs should explicitly request GPU resources by passing --gres=gpu:1
+GPU jobs should explicitly request GPU resources by passing --gpus=1

 .
-The number at the end of the parameter value indicates the number of requested GPU devices.
+The parameter value indicates the number of requested GPU devices.

 GPU jobs normally need a relatively small amount of system memory.
-In most cases, it would be sufficient to request 4000 MB or even less; e.g., --mem=4000
+In most cases, it would be sufficient to request 4000 MB per GPU or even less, e.g. --mem=4000

 .